kevbite/kevbite.github.io/_posts/2014-03-14-using-secure-string.md

 * `System.Net.NetworkCredential`
 * `System.Windows.Controls.PasswordBox`

-If you've ever worked with the `NetworkCredential` object you might have seen that there is 2 properties on it, one of `Password` of type string and another of `SecurePassword` of type SecureString.
+If you've ever worked with the `NetworkCredential` object you might have seen that there are 2 properties on it, one of `Password` of type string and another of `SecurePassword` of type SecureString.

-The `PasswordBox` object is similar having a `Password` property of type string and a `SecurePassword` property of type SecureString.
+The `PasswordBox` object is similar to having a `Password` property of type string and a `SecurePassword` property of type SecureString.

-If we dig a little deeper in the code for these objects you'll see that all the internals for storing the passwords are actually secure string, the property that is exposing the string version of the password is converting it to a string from its secure form.
+If we dig a little deeper into the code for these objects you'll see that all the internals for storing the passwords are actually secure string, the property that is exposing the string version of the password is converting it to a string from its secure form.

 This will be by design so that the consumer of the NetworkCredential and PasswordBox objects don't really have to concern them themselves with knowing about secure strings if they don't have to, but allows consumers that are concerned about the security of their system to take full control over how they expose the secure text.

 ## string vs SecureString

-* strings are not encrypted, SecureStrings are encrypted using user, logon session and process.
+* strings are not encrypted, SecureStrings are encrypted using user, login session, and process.
-* strings are not mutable, every time you alter a string you get a new one and the old one if left in memory.
+* strings are not mutable, every time you alter a string you get a new one, and the old one if left in memory.
 * Since strings are not mutable we can't clean the memory (zero all the memory address out).
 * strings are not pinned (stored on the managed heap), so the garbage collector could move them around resulting in copies within memory.
 * SecureStrings can be marked as read-only and forced to be disposed (using statements).